Skip to main content

 Project title: Advanced materials for electrochemical energy storage and conversion

-Summary of research project: The development of conductive metal-oxide-based materials supports represent a unique platform for electrochemical energy conversion and storage applications.
-This project will involve the synthesis and characterization of various nanostructured metal-oxide that are doped with different metals in order to modify their electronic properties and morphology.
+Summary of research project: The development of doped metal-oxide-based materials supports represent a unique platform for electrochemical energy conversion and storage applications.
+This project will be involve the synthesis and characterization of various nanostructured metal-oxide that are doped with different metals in order to modify their electronic properties and morphology.
 Detailed physical characterization will be performed to relate electrochemical performance with structure/composition.

 Student responsibilities/tasks: